 Disconnecting the battery can affect a number of vehicle systems, especially if there is insufficient battery power prior to disconnection.
 For example, the alarm may trigger depending on it's state when the battery was disconnected.
-If the alarm does sound, use the remote control in the normal way to disarm the security system.
-The windows may need resetting to enable the one-shot feature to operate correctly.
-See ELECTRIC WINDOWS (page 83).
-See ELECTRIC SUNROOF (page 95).
+If the alarm does sound. use the remote control in the normal way to disarm the security system.
+The windows may need recalibrating to operate correctly.